$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Application to classical mechanical systems

 \section{Application to classical mechanical systems}

-In this section we explain how Theorem \ref{thm:integrable} can be applied to further study the $p$-adic Jaynes-Cummings model introduced and studied in \cite{CrePel}.
-We recommend the books by Abraham-Marsden \cite{AbMa} and de León-Rodrigues \cite{LeRo} for an introduction to the mathematical study of mechanics and its connections to symplectic/differential geometry.
+In this section we explain how Theorem \ref{thm:integrable} can be applied to further study the $p$-adic Jaynes-Cummings model introduced and studied in \cite{CrePel-JC}.
+We recommend the books by Abraham-Marsden \cite{AbMa}, de León-Rodrigues \cite{LeRo} and Marsden-Ratiu \cite{MarRat} for an introduction to the mathematical study of mechanics and its connections to symplectic/differential geometry.

-In our paper \cite{CrePel} we studied the Jaynes-Cummings model with $p$-adic coefficients (see Figure \ref{fig:real-JC-image} for the fibers in the real case and Figure \ref{fig:padic-JC-image} for a fiber in the $p$-adic case).
+In our paper \cite{CrePel-JC} we studied the Jaynes-Cummings model with $p$-adic coefficients (see Figure \ref{fig:real-JC-image} for the fibers in the real case and Figure \ref{fig:padic-JC-image} for a fiber in the $p$-adic case).
 The system was defined therein, in analogy with the real case, as follows.
 For any number $p$, first we consider the product $p$-adic analytic manifold $\mathrm{S}_p^2\times(\Qp)^2$ with the $p$-adic symplectic form $\omega_{\sphere}+\dd u\wedge\dd v$.
 Here we recall that

 and $\omega_{\sphere}$ is the area form in the sphere given by

 The \emph{$p$-adic Jaynes-Cummings model} is given by the $p$-adic analytic map where

 where $(x,y,z)\in\mathrm{S}_p^2$ and $(u,v)\in(\Qp)^2$.